bbatsov/legacy-octopress-blog/source/_posts/2012-10-14-rails-tip-number-1-use-pry-instead-of-irb-for-the-rails-console.markdown

 you might not know is how to hook it into Rails so that the `rails console` (a.k.a. `rails c`) command would fire a pry shell instead of an irb one.
-There are several ways to do so, but I find one particularly nice - the awesome little gem [pry-rails](https://github.com/rweng/pry-rails).
+There are several ways to do so, but I find one particularly straightforward - the awesome little gem [pry-rails](https://github.com/rweng/pry-rails).

 So what are you waiting for?
 Go ahead, install the little sucker and